garrettgman/garrettgman.github.io/draft.md

 ## Probability

-Probability is the branch of mathematics that describes random behavior.
+_Probability_ is the branch of mathematics that describes random behavior.
 We will take a look at probability later in the book, but for now let's consider how you can use probability to spot real patterns.

 Recall that sampling is the source of illusions when illusions appear in your data.
-In other words, which points you select to observe will determine which patterns you see (if any).
+In other words, which observations you decide to collect will determine which patterns you see (if any).

-If you use a random method to select which points to observe, then random chance will be the only mechanism that could cause sampling effects to appear in the data.
+If you use a random method to select observations, then random chance will be the only mechanism that could cause sampling effects to appear in the data.
 You could then calculate the probability that a pattern in the data is a result of random chance, and not a natural law.

 This system reduces patterns in data from _proofs_ of natural laws to _evidence_ of natural laws.
 Each pattern that you find is evidence of a natural law.
 If the pattern is likely to be caused by random chance, then the evidence is weak.
 If the pattern is not likely to be caused by random chance, then the evidence is strong.